progenetix/bycon/docs/data-summaries.md

     - usually one or 2 ("dimensions"); see below
 * additional `parameters` for modifying the aggregation behaviour or indicating behavior
-    - `sorted: true` can indicate that a response has a predefined order
+    - `sorted: true` can indicate to a client that a response has a predefined order

 #### Concept definitions and parameters